-Media Studies can be studied with almost any combination of other subjects, including English Language, English Literature, Psychology, Sociology, Business Studies, Film Studies and Media Studies
+Media Studies can be studied with almost any combination of other subjects including: English Language, English Literature, Performing Arts, Theatre Studies, Psychology, Sociology, Business, and Film Studies.

 Future Career Opportunities

-The subjects in the department will develop a creative approach to study, an ability to work both as an individual and in groups, and will develop confidence in your own ability to communicate in a variety of social, business and commercial situations, as well as analyse a wide variety of media and social contexts.
+Results for Media Studies are amongst the top 1% in the country.
+The subject develops a creative approach to study, an ability to work both as an individual and in groups, and will develop confidence in your own ability to communicate in a variety of social, business and commercial situations, as well as analyse a wide variety of media and social contexts.